Scare Tactics

-Scare Tactics is an American comedy horror hidden camera television show, produced by Scott Hallock and Kevin Healey.
-Its first two seasons aired from April 2003 to December 2004.
-After a hiatus, the show returned for a third season, beginning July 9, 2008.
-The first season of the show was hosted by Shannen Doherty.
-Stephen Baldwin took her place in the middle of the second season.
+Scare Tactics is an American comedy horror hidden camera television show created by Scott Hallock and Kevin Healey and aired on Syfy from April 4, 2003, to October 28, 2013.
+The first season of the show was hosted by Shannen Doherty and then Stephen Baldwin took her place in the middle of the second season.
 At the beginning of the third season, the show was hosted by Tracy Morgan.
-The fourth season began on October 6, 2009.
-On July 17, 2017, it was announced that Blumhouse Television was going to produce a new season of the show.

-In Europe, the first season of the program aired on MTV Central from 2003 to 2004.
-The show was also broadcast in Australia on Fox8, in Canada on MTV, in India on AXN, in Russia on MTV Russia (only the first two seasons), in Turkey on Dream TV, in Poland on TV Puls, in Finland on Jim, in South Korea on Q TV, in Sweden initially on TV6, and then on TV11.
-The program was distributed internationally by Rive Gauche Television.
+In July 2024, it was announced that USA Network would bring the show back with Jordan Peele as the show's executive producer.
+The show returned on October 4.

 Format

 Scare Tactics is a hidden camera prank show that puts victims into terrifying situations, usually involving movie-style special effects and makeup that recreates horror movie clichés.
 The victims, generally four per episode, are set up by friends/family in tandem with producers.